jipolanco/PencilArrays.jl/docs/src/Pencils.md

 [^1]:
     Why would we want this?
-    Perhaps because we want to efficiently perform FFTs along $y$, which, under this permutation, would be the fastest dimension.
+    One application is to efficiently perform FFTs along $y$, which, under this permutation, would be the fastest dimension.
     This is used by the [PencilFFTs](https://github.com/jipolanco/PencilFFTs.jl) package.